Aggregate-Intellect/original-handson-packages/recommender systems/readme.md

 - `2.0-trivago-node2vec` explores graphs for recommender systems and introduction to node2vec
 - `2.1-pagerank-dampening` inspects the dampening effect of Google's PageRank algorithm
 - `3.0-movielens-vae-for-cf` a PyTorch-adaptive implementation of the Variational Autoencoder for Collaborative Filtering using the Movie Lens dataset

-## Data

-The data folder stores the two datasets used in the notebooks: Movie Lens (ml-20m) and Trivago.

 # Additional Reading Materials
 - Weighted matrix factorization names